CoolONEOfficial/CoolONEOfficial/README.md

 ### Hi there 👋

-📱 I'm an Senior iOS developer at EPAM.
+📱 I'm an Senior iOS developer at NDA (fintech).

 ✈️ Moved from 🇷🇺 to 🇷🇸